d-benvenuti/brexitVisualization/README.md

 -	Implemented multiple selection on the regions' map.
 -	Started implementing changes on the right chart for multiple selection; right now only texts referring to totals are updated.
+-	Improved performance: selecting an already selected region is no longer starting computations.

 # Todo